-Have processes in place to support decision making in relation to integrating sustainability into underwriting.
+8 Have processes in place to support decision making in relation to ESG integration into underwriting.

-Founda ational Intermediate Established Advanced Board Sustan cover sustan under sustan under sustan under operations sustan under operations sustan under Gover Fram with bus Sustan gover Datan edded decis been efforts to gather and recessured. d approved ainability Strategy is approach to inable rwriting.
-Ainability Strategy es on the most rial areas of inable rwriting ations and how ainability can be rated into these Board approved Sustainability Strategy and approach to sustainable underwriting is Board approved Sustainability strategy fully embedded and aligned with overall underwriting strategy, annual business plan process and risk appetites.
-Additional qualitative Sustainability considerations are included as part of business planning.
-Additional focus on Sustainability and product innovation through new business.
-Written guidance is provided articulating Sustainability approach alongside any delegated authority.
+Foundational Intermediate Established Advanced Board approved ESG Strategy covers approach to sustainable underwriting.
+ESG Strategy focuses on the most material areas of sustainable underwriting operations and how ESG can be integrated into these areas.
+Underwriting Governance Framework is aligned with broader ESG governance.
+Data requirements needed to aid decision making have been identified and efforts are underway to gather the necessary data to understand, monitor and report on ESG exposures.
+Board approved ESG Strategy and approach to sustainable underwriting is cascaded throughout the managing agent through ESG targets.
+Analysis of existing portfolios carried out to identify incumbent exposures/client relationships that may not be supportable going forward based on syndicates' ESG Strategy. strategy fully embedded and aligned with overall underwriting strategy, annual business plan process and risk appetites.
+Additional qualitative ESG considerations are included as part of business planning.
+Additional focus on ESG and product innovation through new business.
+Written guidance is provided articulating ESG approach alongside any delegated authority.
 Protocol for examining data through established systems.
 Granularity of data used is appropriate for the needs and business profile.
 Pricing underwriting systems in place to review whether assumptions / data are appropriate from a sustainability perspective.
 Policyholder engagement strategy established.
-Work underway to develop credible transition plans with policyholders which pose the most material environmental and social risks based on syndicates' Sustainability strategy.
+Work underway to develop credible transition plans with policyholders which pose the most material ESG risks based on syndicates' ESG strategy.